 Welcome to this webpage designed to guide students to appropriate information sources for their research on the book The Immortal Life of Henrietta Lacks and issues raised by it.
-It provides links to electronic reference works on healthcare ethics, links that will search the Quick Search online catalog for relevant books, and links to databases useful for finding articles from magazines and peer-reviewed journals.
+It provides links to electronic reference works on healthcare ethics, links that will search the DUQSearch online catalog for relevant reference works, print books, ebooks, and links to databases useful for finding articles from magazines and peer-reviewed journals.
 It also provides information on citation, as well as information on obtaining books and articles not available through the Gumberg Library.
-Finally, It provides a model for evaluating information sources, so students are sure that the resources they use as evidence to support claims made in their writing are appropriate, acurate, and authoritative.
+Finally, It provides a model for evaluating information sources, so students are sure that the resources they use as evidence to support claims made in their writing (particularly information sources from the Web) are appropriate, acurate, and authoritative.

 Help is Available!